kyoh86/gogh/usage/gogh_delete.md

 ### Options

 ```
+      --dryrun   Displays the operations that would be performed using the specified command without actually running them
       --force    Do NOT confirm to delete.
   -h, --help     help for delete
 ```

 ### SEE ALSO